MESH-Research/orcid-data-block/README.md

-=== ORCiD Data Block ===
+=== ORCID Data Block ===
 Contributors: adamsbmsu
 Donate link: https://meshresearch.net/
-Tags: ORCiD
+Tags: ORCID
 Requires at least: 5.9
 Tested up to: 6.4.3
 Requires PHP: 8.0
 Stable Tag: 1.0.0
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Display ORCiD profile data using a WordPress block or shortcode.
+Display ORCID profile data using a WordPress block or shortcode.

-# WordPress Plugin for displaying ORCiD Data
+# WordPress Plugin for displaying ORCID Data

 ## Description

-This plugin pulls data from [ORCiD](http://orcid.org) based on the user's ORCiD ID.
+This plugin pulls data from [ORCID](http://orcid.org) based on the user's ORCID ID.
-Any facet of the user's ORCiD can be added to WP pages or posts using WP shortcodes or as blocks using the Gutenberg block editor.
+Any facet of the user's ORCID can be added to WP pages or posts using WP shortcodes or as blocks using the Gutenberg block editor.

 IMPORTANT: This plugin requires the XSL php extension to be installed.